xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/system_requirements_and_installation.md

   - Module
 published: true
 ---
-{% note warning %} The addon "Fractional and Fixed quantities" is deprecated and not supported. {% endnote %}
+**Important:** The addon "Fractional and Fixed quantities" is deprecated and not supported.

 To start using the addon "Fractional and Fixed quantities", you need to make sure it is installed and enabled.